onikoroshii/onikoroshii/README.md

 </p>

 <p align="center">
-  here is some of my stuff
+  here is some of my stuff. i made all these below myself!
      </p>

 <p align="center">